 How to choose the right skirt style

-These skirts which have the same width at the waist and the bottom edge, are very popular among girls.
-They have the same width at the waist and the lower edge and are usually made of thick fabric.
+These skirts that have the same width at the waist and the bottom edge, are very popular among girls.
+They have the same width at the waist and the lower edge, and are usually made of thick fabric.
 The straight skirt suits all body shapes.

 Because it does not add bulk to the hip area, those with a pear-shaped body will look good in this skirt.
 Because it stays somewhat close to the body, it can make you look leaner and longer, especially if it is somewhat long.

 Wear heels with this skirt to avoid looking stocky.

 This skirt looks professional and graceful with formal shirts and high heels.
-The hemline of pencil skirts should hit slightly above the knee (preferably two inches above knee)
+The hemline of pencil skirts should hit slightly above the knee (preferably two inches above the knee)

-This is a very full skirt with an A silhouette cut on the bias grain.
-It is usually made in a thin material.
+A circle skirt is a full skirt with an A silhouette cut on the bias grain.
+It is usually made of medium weight, drapey material.

-A circle skirt will look good on someone who has a heavier upper body – if you have thick waist opt for a high waist skirt resting at the smallest part of your waist.
+A circle skirt will look good on someone with a heavier upper body – if you have a thick waist, opt for a high waist skirt resting at the smallest part of your waist.

 A line skirt is tight at the waist and hips and flares out from the hips.

 As this skirt has a triangle shape, those with a heavy lower body may stay away from wearing this skirt.
-Its flare will add to the hips of a pear shaped body.
-Most of the pear body shapes will have narrow shoulders and this will be over emphasized in this skirt.
+Its flare will add to the hips of a pear-shaped body.
+Most pear body shapes will have narrow shoulders, which will be over-emphasized in this skirt.

 If you have a flat bottom, do not choose this skirt, as this style could further make you look flat-bottomed.

-This is the skirt that mostly screams casualness, unless it has a tailored look.
-A staple of the hippie crowd, this skirt is increasingly getting the attention of the fashion conscious who are trying different versions of it.
-Attractive styles of the skirt include flared maxis, ruffle ones, maxi skirts with godets etc.
+This skirt mostly screams casualness unless it has a tailored look.
+A staple of the hippie crowd, this skirt is increasingly getting the attention of fashion-conscious who are trying different versions of it.
+Attractive styles of skirt include flared maxis, ruffle ones, maxi skirts with godets, etc.